-One out of four people with high risk will get type 2 diabetes in the next 10 years.
+One out of four people with very high risk will get type 2 diabetes in the next 10 years.

 If you are from a South Asian (Indian, Pakistani or Bangladeshi), Black African or African Caribbean background you are 2-4 times more likely to develop diabetes.

-If you find out you’re at a high risk of developing type 2 diabetes, then it is important to take action now.
+If you find out you’re at a very high risk of developing type 2 diabetes, then it is important to take action now.
 You could have it without knowing, so it’s essential that you make an appointment at your GP surgery to have a quick blood test.

 Type 2 diabetes is serious.
 If you don’t get diabetes treated, it can lead to life changing complications.
 You could lose your sight, your kidneys could fail or trigger a heart attack or stroke.

-If you have a moderate risk, you need to visit your GP as soon as possible – you may need a blood test to check for diabetes.
+If you have a high risk, you need to visit your GP as soon as possible – you may need a blood test to check for diabetes.
 You need to talk about your risk with your doctor and plan what action you’re going to take.
 You can’t change some things, but making healthier lifestyle choices could help to reduce your risk.

-If you’re at increased risk, look at where you’re scoring points.
+If you’re at medium risk, look at where you’re scoring points.
 Could you reduce your weight or waist size?
 Making some small changes now could make a big difference to your health in the future, such as making healthy food choices and doing more physical activity.